Weight Loss Medication in the Calibrate Program: A Guide to GLP-1 Medications

 It usually takes a couple of weeks of tapering up on the medication before you start losing weight, but you should notice appetite suppression within the first week.

 Many individuals don’t have any side effects at all with GLP-1s.
-However, for those who do, nausea is the most common.
+However, for those who do, nausea is the most common possible side effect.
 We encourage sticking it out because the nausea typically goes away after 3-4 weeks.
 If the nausea is intolerable after escalating the dose, you can go back to the prior dose and stay on that.

 Since its approval in 2005, sixteen years of research demonstrate that for most people, GLP-1s are a safe and effective treatment option to improve metabolic health and support weight loss, and the medication has even been approved for use in children twelve years of age and older.